-Part exchange refers to the process of trading some or all of your property’s value in order to buy a new-build home.
+Unlike the traditional exchange and completion approach, part exchange refers to the process of trading some or all of your property’s value in order to buy a new-build home.
 By doing this, the housebuilder will buy your home from you.
 This means the equity can then be used from the sale to help you purchase the new property.

 It’s a popular idea for those who are looking for a hassle-free sale because it means the sale is guaranteed, quick, and without any of the fuss of having home viewings and dealing with estate agents.
 In fact, searches for the question ‘What is part exchange on a house?’ have increased by 118 per cent in the past year, showing how many more people are now interested in this way of buying.